ccgilroy/ffc-data-processing/README.md

 ### Example 1: minor data processing

 Example 1 turns all labelled variables into factors or numerics as appropriate.
 It leaves ambiguous character variables unaddressed.
 (Use `summarize_variable_classes` to see the results of these operations.)

 In addition, it summarizes information about each variable's label, type, and number of unique values and records this in `output/ffc_variable_types.csv`.
+Note that the number of unique values refers to *non-NA* values.

 **`process_data_minimal` does not address missingness.** You should remove unusable variables and decide how to address missing observations before using the resulting data set for modeling.
 The helper functions described below provide potential options.